coq/coq/doc/sphinx/proof-engine/ltac2.rst

    side (before the `:=`) defines the syntax to recognize and gives formal parameter names for the syntactic values.  :n:`@integer` is the level of the notation.
    When the notation is used, the values are substituted into the right-hand side.
-The right-hand side is typechecked when the notation is used, not when it is defined.
 In the following example, `x` is the formal parameter name and `constr` is its :ref:`syntactic class<syntactic_classes>`.  `print` and `of_constr` are functions provided by Coq through `Message.v`.

+   .. flag:: Ltac2 Typed Notations

+      By default Ltac2 notations are typechecked at declaration time.
+      This assigns an expected type to notation arguments.

+      When a notation is declared with this flag unset, it is not typechecked at declaration time and its expansion is typechecked when it is used.
+This may allow slightly more flexible use of the notation arguments at the cost of worse error messages when incorrectly using the notation.
+It is not believed to be useful in practice, please report any real use cases you find.

    .. todo "print" doesn't seem to pay attention to "Set Printing All"